-Mental health in Florida is in the hot seat again.
-Even though mental health is a huge focus these days, a recent report found that Florida schools are severely lacking proper resources.
-This comes just days after a Parkland shooter survivor, unfortunately, took her life by suicide after dealing with PTSD from the mass shooting
+The lack of mental health staff and resources continues to be an issue within the state of Florida.
+Even though greater mental health access is a major focus these days, a recent report found that Florida schools are severely lacking in proper resources.
+This comes just days after a Parkland survivor, unfortunately, took her life by suicide after struggling with Post Traumatic Stress Disorder (PTSD) related to the mass shooting.

-Many public schools are currently looking to add more mental health professionals.
-It often comes down to budget.
-Many schools can soon access money for mental health from the Mental Health Allocation Plan, a legislature that passed after the Parkland shoot last year.
-This legislature set aside $6.2 million last year and $500,000 annually for school mental health services.
+To their credit, many public schools are currently looking to increase mental health staffing.
+However, limited budgets and underfunding prevent most schools from hiring school psychologists and social workers.
+Many schools will soon be able to access money for mental health services from the Mental Health Allocation Plan, legislation that was passed in the wake of the Parkland school shooting last year.
+The state legislature set aside $6.2 million last year, and $500,000 annually, for school mental health services.